FixMyBerlin/osm-scripts/ZESPlus/README.md

 # About

-The scripts here use OSM data to generate maps for https://www.zesplus.de/forschungsprojekt.
+The scripts here use OSM data to generate maps for [www.zesplus.de](https://www.zesplus.de).
 Those maps are used to plan the bicycle infrastructure in the reagion.

-Details can be found in the README files in each folder.
+In addition to this readme, details can be found in the README files in each folder.

-## TODOs

-- [ ] Add link to general process documentation
+- [ ] TODO @tordans: Add link to general process documentation

 ## List of files

 All generated files are listed at https://osm-scripts.netlify.app/AllFiles/AllFiles.json

 ## General process